 At-Home Monitoring Between Surgeries

 Children can be especially vulnerable between their heart surgeries, known as the interstage period.
 We provide equipment to monitor your child at home, including an smartphone app-based system that was developed at Duke and has been shown to reduce emergency room visits by more than 50%.
-We teach you how to measure blood pressure, weight, and oxygen saturation at home.
+We teach you how to measure weight and oxygen saturation at home.
 We show you how to identify warning signs, and we provide a way for you to contact us directly in case of emergency.

 Using video visits, a dedicated nurse practitioner will check in with you often and help coordinate care between your child's Duke doctors and local providers.